-Upon learning of an infection, the contractor must immediately notify the designated COVID-19 safety officer, the site safety officer, and the owner.
+When learning of an infection, the contractor must immediately notify:

-Sanitation will be conducted with personnel, equipment, and material approved for COVID-19 sanitization.
+Approved personnel, equipment, and materials will be used for COVID-19 sanitization.

-Identified areas should remain isolated from workers until sanitation process has been completed and area is deemed safe for use.
+Workers should stay away from exposed areas until the sanitation process is complete, and the area is safe for use.

 Returning to Work

-All impacted workers should follow CDC and DPH recommended steps concerning return to work.
-Workers who are considered close contacts to a COVID19 case by public health authorities should not return for 14 days and are subject quarantine by public health.
+All workers should follow the CDC and DPH recommended steps about returning to work.
+Workers who are deemed close contacts to a COVID-19 case should not return for 14 days.
+They are subject to quarantine by public health.

 In All Cases